SusFrac/ChatGPT-Multiplayer/README.md

 # ChatGPT-Multiplayer

-This is a API request made in python that allows you to chat with your friends and chatgpt at the same time
+This is a API request made in python that allows you to chat to chatGPT together

 # Setting up the server: